emqx/emqx-docs/en_US/faq/faq.md

 Note that this command only takes effect _on the local node_ executing the command for EMQX versions prior to e4.3.10, so this command will require being executed on each node of the cluster for those older versions.
 :::

+## What happens when my license expires?

+When your license reaches its expiration date, a warning reminding you of that starts to be printed once each time the node is started.
+Additional restrictions might come into play depending on your license type:

+- **If the license is issued for "small" customers, or if the license is a trial license:** no new MQTT connections are allowed, even if the total number of connections is less than the limit specified in the license.
+Existing connections won't be disconnected, but they won't be able to reconnect if they drop.
+- **If the license is not for "small" customers nor a trial license**: new MQTT connections are still permitted, as long as the total count remains below the maximum limit.

+If you are unsure which type of license you have, please confirm with your account manager.

 ## Can EMQX support customized protocols?
 How to implement?

 TODO...